What is the Maximum Delay in Periods if not Pregnant?

 Is Stress Really Able to delay Your Period?

 In fact, stress can have a big effect on your period.
-Delays in cycle can result from the stress hormone cortisol’s ability to interfere with the production of reproductive hormones.
+Delays in the cycle can result from the stress hormone cortisol’s ability to interfere with the production of reproductive hormones.

 Is it Reason for Stress if I Miss My Period?